To find an archived article,

 He began his working life as something called a

-“community worker”, but no-one ever
+“community organizer”, but no-one ever

 explains what that means, and if he had left a legacy you can be sure we